roseTech/storycoder.dev/Antheias_Garden_Chapter_2/Antheias_Garden_Chapter_2_Story.md

 <div data-solution="1.61803"></div>

 Maybe she should ask Athena about this.
-Athena was the most clever entitiy she knew.
+Athena was the most clever entity she knew.
 The most merciless strategista in the Olymp.
 Or Prometheus and ease his pain for at least some time?